Maleick/GPT-API-Interaction-Tool/README.md

-# GPT-API-Interaction-Tool
-This repository hosts a user-friendly, command-line Python tool that enables seamless interaction with OpenAI's powerful GPT API.

 # GPT API Interaction Tool

 This repository contains a simple command-line Python tool for interacting with OpenAI's GPT API.
 The tool allows users to send text inputs to the GPT API and receive responses in a conversational format.
 The code is written in Python and uses the OpenAI Python library to communicate with the GPT API.